Guarantors for private renters

 When your guarantor can be asked to pay

-• fails to pay rent
+• do not pay rent on time

-• causes damage to the property
+• cause damage to the property

 Guarantors for a joint tenancy